 Karen has worked in government and private sectors in the health, human services and justice areas.
 In government her work included contributing to national health reforms as part of whole-of-government efforts to meet the challenges of a modern health system.

-Karen’s work with ACIL Allen Consulting has focused on program evaluation and research related to equity of access, and improving health and wellbeing outcomes for children, individuals, families and communities.
+Karen’s work with ACIL Allen has focused on program evaluation and research related to equity of access, and improving health and wellbeing outcomes for children, individuals, families and communities.